Suhaibyounis/reading-notes/comparison-operators.md

 ## Loops

-* Loops checks a condition. if it returns true, a code block will run, and so on will repeat until the condition returns fslse.
+* Loops check a condition.
+If it returns true, a code block will run, and so on will repeat until the condition returns fslse.

 ### Types of Loops:
-1. For, used to run code a spevific numbers of times.
+1. For, used to run code a specific numbers of times.

 2. While, if you don't know how many times the code should run.

-3. Do While, similar to the while loop, but it will always run the statements inside the curly braces at least once, even the condition evalutes to fslse.
+3. Do While, similar to the while loops, but it will always run the statements inside the curly braces at least once, even the condition evalutes to fslse.

 ### Loops Counters
 * **For** Loop uses a counter as a condution, and this tell the code to run a specified numbers of times.